The ASEAN FAW Action Plan (2020-2025)

 The high-level governance group of the Action Plan.

-Chaired by the Ministry of Agriculture and Rural Development of Viet Nam, the ASEAN FAW Taskforce is made up of Members of the ASEAN Expert Working Group on Phytosanitary Measures along with representatives from the private sector, farmers organisations and the research sector, along with Lead Partners of the Action Plan.
+Chaired by the Ministry of Agriculture and Rural Development of Viet Nam, the ASEAN FAW Taskforce is made up of Members of the ASEAN Expert Working Group on Phytosanitary Measures, along with representatives from the private sector, farmers' organisations and the research sector.